ToxicFrog/doom-mods/gzap/doc/design/protocol.md

 Sent when Doom is shutting down to indicate that the connection is closing and no more messages will be processed.
-A client starting up can look for the presence of this in the log to determine if it's a log from a game in progress or an earlier play session -- since gzdoom truncates the log file when starting up, it will only contain one of these at most.
+A client starting up can look for the presence of this in the log to determine if it's a log from a game in progress or an earlier play session -- since uzdoom truncates the log file when starting up, it will only contain one of these at most.

 ## Incoming Protocol

-The incoming protocol works by repeatedly rewriting a file on disk, the contents of which are read by gzDoom using `wad.ReadLump()`.
+The incoming protocol works by repeatedly rewriting a file on disk, the contents of which are read by UZDoom using `wad.ReadLump()`.

 This has two caveats.
-The first is that the file must be inside a directory which is in turn passed to gzDoom using the `-file` flag.
+The first is that the file must be inside a directory which is in turn passed to UZDoom using the `-file` flag.
 Passing the file directly will cause it to be copied into memory at startup, and subsequent changes on disk will be ignored.

 The second is that the max size is fixed on startup.
 If the file is subsequently extended past that size, the extra bytes will be ignored.
-So it needs to be preallocated to some useful size *before* gzDoom starts up, and must not exceed that size during play.
+So it needs to be preallocated to some useful size *before* UZDoom starts up, and must not exceed that size during play.

 ### On-the-wire format